WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### BioNix - Research - Data Engineering
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix) and the [BioNix Getting Started Wiki](https://github.com/WEHI-ResearchComputing/BioNix-GettingStarted/wiki).

-### Data Lakehouse / Data Commons - Research - Data Architecture
+### Data Commons - Research - Full-Stack Web Developer, Data Engineering
 This project aims to create a proof-of-concept for a Data Lakehouse / Data Commons at WEHI.
 For more details see [Data Lakehouse / Data Commons project](students-data-commons) and the [Data Commons Wiki](https://github.com/WEHI-ResearchComputing/data-commons/wiki).

 ### Student Organiser - Full-Stack Web Developer